Getting started with Blackboard

 How do I access my Blackboard Sites?

-Staff and students reach their Blackboard sites via shuspace, the personalised student portal (http://shuspace.shu.ac.uk). shuspace provides access to all of the generic online systems and resources students use while studying here.
-There is a link to shuspace at the top of the Staff Intranet pages (http://staff.shu.ac.uk).
-Staff log-in using their SHU network username and password. - See the Introduction to shuspace article in TEL Help.
+Staff and students reach their Blackboard sites via MyHallam, the personalised student portal (https://www.shu.ac.uk/myhallam).
+MyHallam provides access to all of the generic online systems and resources students use while studying here.
+There is a link to MyHallam at the top of the Staff Intranet pages (http://staff.shu.ac.uk).
+Staff log-in using their SHU network username and password.
+See the Introduction to MyHallam article in TEL Help.

-In shuspace, on the MySHU tab, you will see a channel titled "Blackboard Staff Sites".
+On the Blackboard Home Page, you will see a channel titled "Blackboard Staff Sites".
 In here are details of all the Blackboard module and organisation sites that you are enrolled on, along with the site code and your role on the site.
-There are two tabs in the channel, Current Sites shows all your active sites from the current academic year, while All Sites shows all the sites you have access to, including module sites from past years. - See the How to access sites from previous years article in TEL Help.
+There are two tabs in the channel, Current Sites shows all your active sites from the current academic year, while All Sites shows all the sites you have access to, including module sites from past years.
+See the How to access sites from previous years article in TEL Help.

 As a new member of staff, you may be inheriting or teaching on somebody else's Blackboard site.
 If you cannot see or access a site that think you should be able to, check with the module leader and ask them to enrol you.

 If you are the module leader, and cannot see the Blackboard site, you might need to request a brand new site for your module.
-On the MySHU tab, click the Blackboard Tools link in the Staff Tools channel.
+On the Blackboard Home Page, click the Blackboard Tools link in the Staff Tools channel.
 Next, click New site/copy existing site to start the process of requesting a new site.
-You will need the SI module code (you can get this from your course administrator). - See the How to request a new site article in TEL Help.
+You will need the SI module code (you can get this from your course administrator).
+See the How to request a new site article in TEL Help.